CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.1.3 server under Unix.txt

 ### 1.1 Introduction

 Server systems often use the Linux or Unix operating systems.
 Examples of classic Unix systems are the BSD series (FreeBSD, OpenBSD and NetBSD), Solaris and AIX.
-Linux is not a classic Unix (the kernel is not based on the original source code from which the various Unix derivatives have developed), but a functional Unix system.
+Linux is not a classic Unix (the kernel is not based on the original source code that made the various Unix derivatives), but a functional Unix system.
 This module considers all operating systems of the Unix family, including Linux as a functional Unix system.

 Linux is free software and is developed by the open source community.
 In addition, there are providers who combine the various software components into a distribution and maintain, as well as offer other services.
 For Linux servers are often the distributions